Last updated on August 29th, 2018 at 08:44 am

 I’m just saying don’t rely on just one traffic strategy for your website.

-This plugin also eliminates the need of having to add an XML sitemap to your website.
+It also eliminates the need of having to add an XML sitemap to your website.
 This is the sitemap it created for my site:

 10. Install a Social Media Plugin